looterz/grimd/README.md

 simply download the release for your operating system, and run grimd!

 # config
-if a config is not found, it will be generated for you, below is the default configuration
+if grimd.toml is not found, it will be generated for you, below is the default configuration
 ```toml
 # list of sources to pull blocklists from
 sources = [